What are Meta Tags

 If you do not write a meta description then the first few lines of normal text on your web page will automatically appear as the short description.

 Google calls the information below the page title a snippet, this video shows how Google choose which information to use for the snippet if you do not tell them what to write using a Meta Tag.

-(The open directory project was data about web pages collected and filed by humans, It is now closed from March 2017)
+(The open directory project was data about web pages collected and filed by humans, It closed in March 2017)

-Any data written exclusively for the search engines to use to specify page details without being displayed on the web page is Meta Data.
+Any data written for search engines to use, to specify page details, without being displayed on the visible web page is Meta Data.

-Data written exclusively for the search engines to use is called machine parsable (meaning it can easily be read by computers).
+Data written exclusively for the search engines is called machine parsable (meaning it can easily be read by computers).